 - Long Range Planning

-Applications for student trustee positions for the upcoming academic year are made available online and in the Office of Graduate and Professional Student Affairs in Proctor Hall on the Portland Campus, and in the Office of Student Affairs in Decary Hall and in the COM Office of Recruitment, Student & Alumni Services in Stella Maris Hall on the Biddeford Campus.
+Applications for student trustee positions for the upcoming academic year are made available online and in the Office of Graduate and Professional Student Affairs in Proctor Hall on the Portland Campus, and in the Office of Student Affairs in Decary Hall and in the COM Office of Recruitment, Student and Alumni Services in Stella Maris Hall on the Biddeford Campus.

 - Office of Student Affairs, Biddeford Campus, Decary Hall 129

-- Graduate & Professional Student Affairs, Portland Campus, Proctor Hall 02
+- Graduate and Professional Student Affairs, Portland Campus, Proctor Hall 02

 - Office of Recruitment, Student & Alumni Services, COM, Biddeford Campus, Stella Maris 229

 - Applicant information